TracyChacon/Projects-freeCodeCamp.org/reference.md

 Waiting:Your code should use the axisLeft() method with yScale passed as the argument.
 Waiting:The y-axis g element should have a transform attribute to translate the axis by (60, 0).
 Waiting:Your code should call the yAxis.

+## Relational Database

+For these courses, you will use real developer tools and software including VS Code, PostgreSQL, and the Linux / Unix command line to complete interactive tutorials and build projects.

+These courses start off with basic Bash commands.
+Using the terminal, you will learn everything from navigating and manipulating a file system, scripting in Bash, all the way to advanced usage.

+Next, you will learn how to create and use a relational database with PostgreSQL, a database management system, and SQL, the language of these databases.

+Finally, you will learn Git, the version control system, an essential tool of every developer.

+### Learn Bash by Building a Boilerplate

+The terminal allows you to send text commands to your computer that can manipulate the file system, run programs, automate tasks, and much more.

+In this 170-lesson course, you will learn terminal commands by creating a website boilerplate using only the command line.

+#### Build a Boilerplate

+In this 170-lesson course, you will learn terminal commands by creating a website boilerplate using only the command line.

+Create a GitHub account if you don't have one.
+You'll need it when you create the virtual Linux server machine.
+This process may take a few minutes.

+### Learn Relational Databases by Building a Mario Database

+A relational database organizes data into tables that are linked together through relationships.

+In this 165-lesson course, you will learn the basics of a relational database by creating a PostgreSQL database filled with video game characters.

+#### start terminal

+The first thing you need to do is start the terminal.

+Do that by clicking the "hamburger" menu at the top left of the screen, going to the "terminal" section, and clicking "new terminal".
+Once you open a new one, type echo hello terminal into the terminal and press enter.

+#### pwd

+What you see in the terminal below is a folder (or directory) on this machine.

+Type pwd into the terminal and press enter to see the path of the folder. pwd stands for "print working directory".

+#### ls

+The output tells you where the folder you are in is located.

+You are in the project folder, which is in the CodeAlly folder, which is in the home folder.
+Type ls into the terminal to see what's in this folder. ls stands for "list".

+#### cd <folder_name>

+The output is showing everything in this folder.

+There's two folders here.
+You can use `cd <folder_name>` to go into a folder. cd stands for "change directory".
+Change to the freeCodeCamp directory.

+####

+You are in the freecodecamp folder now.
+You may have noticed that the prompt changed to include it.
+Print the working directory of the freeCodeCamp folder to see the full path of where you are.

+####

+You can see the path of the freeCodeCamp folder.
+It's in the project folder you were just in.
+List the contents of the freeCodeCamp folder to see what's here.

+####

+There's two folders and three files here.
+The folders are blue and the files include their extension.
+Next, change to that test directory.

+####

+You can see you are in the test folder now.
+It shows test in the prompt.
+Print the full path of this directory.
+Remember that "folder" and "directory" are the same thing.

+####

+That's the path to the test folder, it's in the freeCodeCamp folder.
+List the contents of this folder.

+#### cd ..

+These are all files.
+There's no more folders to go into here.
+You can use `cd ..` to go back a folder level.
+The two dots will take you back one level.
+Go back to the freeCodeCamp folder

+####

+test got removed from the prompt since you left that folder and you're back in the freeCodeCamp folder.
+List the contents of what's here to remind yourself.

+#### more <filename>

+There's the test folder you were just in.
+You can see what's in a file with `more <filename>`.
+Use it to view what's in the package.json file.

+####

+It looks like a JSON object.
+You can empty the terminal with clear.
+The terminal looks a little cluttered, why don't you clear it.

+####

+Now you have a fresh screen 😄 List what's in here again.

+####

+You checked out the test folder and the package.json file.
+What next?
+Why don't you go into that node_modules directory.

+####

+Now the prompt includes node_modules since that's where you are.
+List what's in the folder.

+#### -l flag to the "list" command

+That's a lot of folders.

+You can add a flag to a command to use it different ways like this: ls `<flag>`.
+List the contents of the node_modules folder in "long list format".
+Do that by adding the -l flag to the "list" command.

+####

+It is showing more details about each item in here and it's a little easier to read.
+One of the folders is named `has`, why don't you change into it.

+####

+You are now in the has folder.
+List its contents.

+####

+There's a few files and folders here.
+Can you tell the difference?
+Take a look at more of that README.md file.

+####

+Nothing noteworthy in there.
+You can't see what's in the here anymore, list the contents again.

+####

+That one file doesn't appear to have an extension.
+Strange.
+Take a look at more of the that "license" file that doesn't show an ex

+####

+Pretend you read all that.
+It looks a little messy in here again so why don't you clear the terminal.

+####

+Better.
+Remind yourself what's in here with the list command.

+####

+Go into that src directory to see what you can find in there.

+####

+View the full path of this folder.

+#### /

+Getting deeper still.
+You can see that each new folder has a / in front of it.
+Take a look at what's in this folder.

+####

+Only one file here.
+Show me what's in it with more.

+####

+It's some JavaScript 😄 I think you've fooled around enough.
+Why don't you navigate out of here.
+Change back to the has directory.

+####

+You're getting pretty good.
+Change back to the node_modules directory.

+#### cd ../..

+You can go back two folders with `cd ../..`.
+Each set of dots represents another folder level.
+Go back to the project directory from the node_modules directory.

+####

+You are back in the project folder where you started.
+List what's in here again.

+####

+####

+####

+####

+####

+####

+####

+####

+####

+####

+####

+####

+####

+####